-Interdisciplinary research is at the heart of what we do and Priestley, a son of Yorkshire – he was born in 1733 in Birstall, a few miles from Leeds – was an intellectual and experimentalist who was prolific in many fields, from the physical sciences to philosophy, politics and education.
+Interdisciplinary research is at the heart of what the Priestley International Centre for Climate does and Priestley, a son of Yorkshire – he was born in 1733 in Birstall, a few miles from Leeds – was an intellectual and experimentalist who was prolific in many fields, from the physical sciences to philosophy, politics and education.
 A clergyman, chemist and ‘furious freethinker’, he was interested in both scientific methodology and the practical application of science and he was driven by a quest for solutions, particularly to the problems of human health.

 Carbon dioxide (CO2), the main greenhouse gas causing human-induced global warming, was the subject of Priestley’s earlier experiments.
 The gas had been discovered by Joseph Black in 1754 and was then called ‘fixed air’ (hydrogen was ‘inflammable air’ and ‘air’ itself was still seen as a single element).
 Priestley ‘amused himself’ by testing the fermentation fumes at his local brewhouse (the forerunner to the famous Tetley Brewery), which was adjacent to his home in Meadow Lane in Leeds, corralling the brewery hands into undertaking tasks involving burning candles and wood.

 Priestley went on to isolate ten other gases in air including carbon monoxide, ammonia, sulphur dioxide, hydrogen sulphide and nitrous oxide (so-called ‘laughing gas’), which was later used as the first anaesthesia and is also a powerful greenhouse gas.
 In 1772 he was awarded the Royal Society’s prestigious Copley Medal for his ‘many curious and useful Experiments contained in his observations on different kinds of Air’, which included the experiments with carbon dioxide.

 Priestley is, of course, most famous for his discovery of oxygen (1774), which he called ‘dephlogisticated air’.
 Phlogiston was an archaic concept, believed to be the flammable property of a material; the name ‘oxygen’ came later from Anton Lavoisier, who built on Priestley’s work but rejected the phlogiston theory (which Priestley himself clung to stubbornly all his life).
 Priestley made his discovery by focusing sunlight through a burning lens onto mercuric oxide, also called red calx.
 He found the gas released gave him an uplifted sensation: ‘The feeling of it in my lungs was not sensibly different from that of common air, but I fancied that my breast felt peculiarly light and easy for some time afterwards’.